pharriso/workshops/exercises/ansible_rhel/1.9-blocks/README.md

 ---
 **NOTE**

-Firstly, note that we are forcing our handlers to run early.
+* Firstly, note that we are forcing our handlers to run early.
 This is because we will want to restart httpd before we try to test our website.
-Also note the uri module we are using here.
+* Note the uri module we are using here.
 This can be used to interact with http & https services to perform operations such as GET, POST, PUT, HEAD, DELETE and more.

-**NOTE**
-This assumes that you left your webserver configurations to listen on port 8080.
-If you changed the port then update the playbook to reflect the port you used.
+* Finally, see how we have used register to capture the results of our uri module.
+We are then failing the task if we don't see "simple vhost index" in our output.

 ---